duboyz/kumiko/tasks.md

 Make it possible to create a Hospitality location, make it possible to create a website for the location as well. make it possible to select it as selected in appstate.

+# create pages
+Lets make it possible to create pages. we should be able to:
+1. Compose a website on their own using prebuilt sections.
+2. Crate a page from a template (a template), if chosing this, the user only have to set props values.

+# Text section
+Lets implmenet a Text Section.
+A Text Section can have title and text.
+Both are nullable, if title is not defined, we dont display it, if text is not defined we dont disolay it. it can have AlignText : "Right", "Left" "Center" and it can have text color.

+Implement neccessary endopoints, apiCalls, types and hooks and then create a section in frotnend with editable inputs when editing.

+# Current task
+lets implement